YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A similar planning problem appears in having surgery while hair loss is still active.
 The new grafts may grow, but the whole head of hair still has to make sense as native hair changes over the years.

-Starting a new non-prescribed steroid cycle during this early period creates too many moving parts.
+Starting a new steroid cycle that is not prescribed during this early period creates too many moving parts.
 If acne, scalp oiliness, redness, high blood pressure, mood changes, poor sleep, or inflammation appears, it becomes harder to know whether the concern is normal healing, medication, training, infection, or the steroid cycle.

-The article about having a hair transplant while on TRT explains why someone on prescribed testosterone may still be a surgical candidate when the dose is stable, the blood work is followed, and the hair loss pattern is understood.
+Prescribed testosterone may still fit a surgical plan when the dose is stable, the blood work is followed, and the hair loss pattern is understood.
+Keep that in mind with having a hair transplant while on TRT.
 Even then, the hormone history still matters.
-If TRT is medically prescribed, do not stop or change it on your own just to fit a surgery date; the prescribing doctor and transplant surgeon should both understand the plan.
+If TRT is medically prescribed, do not stop or change it on your own just to fit a surgery date.
+The prescribing doctor and transplant surgeon should both understand the plan.

-A non-prescribed steroid cycle needs a different conversation.
+A steroid cycle that is not prescribed needs a different conversation.
 The consultation has to cover what was used, when it was stopped, whether hair loss accelerated, whether acne or scalp inflammation appeared, whether blood pressure changed, and whether you are willing to keep the surgical plan conservative.
 A hidden cycle can make a technically good transplant look poorly planned later.

 There is another practical difference.
-With stable prescribed TRT, you may be able to show months of consistent laboratory values and medical follow-up.
-If you change compounds, dose, training intensity, supplements, and post-cycle medication every few months, the surgeon is working with a moving target.
+With stable prescribed TRT, you may be able to show months of consistent laboratory values and medical follow up.
+If you change compounds, dose, training intensity, supplements, and medication after a cycle every few months, the surgeon is working with a moving target.
 That makes it harder to predict the hair loss pattern and harder to protect the donor reserve.

-Tell the clinic about prescribed hormones, non-prescribed anabolic steroids, recent cycles, post-cycle medications, blood pressure medicines, acne treatment, anticoagulants, supplements, and any past hormone-related side effects.
+Tell the clinic about prescribed hormones, anabolic steroids that are not prescribed, recent cycles, medication after a cycle, blood pressure medicines, acne treatment, anticoagulants, supplements, and any past side effects related to hormones.
 Do not leave this out because it feels embarrassing.
 A surgeon cannot plan safely around information that is hidden.

-I value blood tests before a hair transplant for this reason.
-Blood tests do not decide everything, but they can reveal safety issues that should be reviewed before an elective operation.
+Blood tests before a hair transplant matter here.
+They do not decide everything, but they can reveal safety issues that should be reviewed before an elective operation.
 If blood pressure is unstable, blood counts are abnormal, liver markers are concerning, or medication use is unclear, a delay may be wiser than forcing the date.

 The clinic should also know whether you had sudden shedding during or after a cycle.
 That can change how I judge the donor area, the crown, and the native hair that might be at risk after surgery.